Shweta735/dynamic_element_creation/README.md

    Can beautify the front end

-   Can add more validations and verifications
+   Can add more validations and verifications etc